jessehattabaugh/docs/pages/docs/features/static-builds.md

 ## The Solution
 With <Now color="#000"/>, you can build static apps when deploying.
 Using a `Dockerfile`, you can build a static app however you wish and then to output the content in a directory called `/public` for Now to upload after the build.

 This works incredibly well with our [GitHub integration](/github).
-You can use this method to build your static apps and then deploy them automatically for review or stagin.
+You can use this method to build your static apps and then deploy them automatically for review or staging.
 For example, see this [pull request](https://github.com/zeit/now-static-build-starter/pull/1).
 For each and every push, you can access the built and deployed static app.

 ## Quickstart
 To build your static apps and deploy them on Now you'll need to build a `Dockerfile` that exports a static app to the `/public` directory.
-There must also be a `now.json` file with `"type": "static"` for Now to recognise that it should be built and deployed as a static app.
+There must also be a `now.json` file with `"type": "static"` for Now to recognize that it should be built and deployed as a static app.
 Running `now` with this configuration will result in a static app built and deployed on Now.

 Now let's take a look at a more in-depth example.

 ## An example of building and deploying a Next.js static app to Now
-For this example we are going to use a [simple Next.js app](https://github.com/zeit/now-static-build-starter) that exports as static HTML.
+For this example, we are going to use a [simple Next.js app](https://github.com/zeit/now-static-build-starter) that exports as static HTML.

 ### Step 1: Preparing the app for export
 First, let's look at how we'd normally export a static app with Next.js in a local environment.
 We can use the following commands in a terminal, from the app directory, to export static HTML files from your Next.js app.

 With Next.js we can create some npm scripts to help build and export our app.
-In this case we'll want the following:
+In this case, we'll want the following:
 ```
 "scripts": {
   "build": "next build",